 Whey protein digests quickly while casein digests slowly.
 In this experiment, researchers tried to determine whether fast digestion or slow digestion is better for protein synthesis and muscle building.
 The conclusion?
 Fast digestion is best for boosting muscle protein synthesis.

-If you walk into most supplement stores you’ll find more brands, flavours and types of protein than you can imagine.
+If you walk into most supplement stores you’ll find more brands, flavors and types of protein than you can imagine.
 Of course, most people go with a powder that they can tolerate the taste of, since many brands taste remarkably bad (may we recommend a SuperShake instead?)
 However, which kind is best?

 What is protein powder?